anhlq-ios/Surveys/README.md

 - **KeychainAccess**: a simple Swift wrapper for Keychain that works on iOS and OS X. Makes using Keychain APIs extremely easy and much more palatable to use in Swift.
 Use to get/set credential informations to Keychain.

 ## **4. Build the project on local**
-After cloning the repo, please run `pod install` from your terminal then open `Surveys.xcworkspace` and try to build the project using Xcode 12+.
+- After cloning the repo, please run `pod install` from your terminal then open `Surveys.xcworkspace` and try to build the project using Xcode 12+.
 It should work without any additional steps.
+- Go to the source directory, run `fastlane test` or `bundle exec fastlane tests` to run Unit Tests.
+It should show a html page contains the test result.

 ## **5. Checklist**
 - [x] Programming language: Swift